Thonigala Rock Inscriptions (Anamaduwa)

 Inscriptions

 There are two long and large rock inscriptions at the site.
 The letters of both inscriptions are about a foot long and have been cut an inch deep in the rock, forming triangular grooves (Muller, 1883; Parker, 1909).
 The two inscriptions are located on the same rock group about 100 m away from each other.
-Some parts of the second inscription have been destroyed by an attempt made to blast the rock by some officers of the Public Work Department in search of imaginary treasures (Paranavitana, 1970).
+Some parts of the second inscription have been destroyed by an attempt made to blast the rock by some officers of the Public Works Department in search of imaginary treasures (Paranavitana, 1970).
 Those parts are said to be on the inscription until 1936 (Paranavitana, 1970).

 Thonigala Rock Inscription I

-Reign: Gamini Abhaya;
+Reign: Gamini Abhaya

 Period: 1st century A.D.